FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 1

-- Implement react form hook to handle validation and optimization of forms.
 - Implement tanstack table to handle sorting , filtering and pagination table logic.
-- Implement dropdown and accordions using shadcdn/ui (A component library.)
-- Handle deletion of a thing and all of its children.
-Integrate deletion and update into the course card.
-- Students now not being registered.
-  -Bit of friction between s3 uploader and form uploader...
-  - Try submitting via keypress see what happens
+- A must experiment on use of the tanstack table functionalities to update the card..
+I mean how will it know coz its only the elements that are changing really....
+- Make navbar a dropdown in small screen similar to church app.
+- Delete function is executing twice...
+Find out why.

 ##### CHUNK 2

-- Look into how we can use spread operator with the alertbox to avoid having to pass in default props again if they do not change.
+- Make unit outline and unit breakdown descriptive
 - Correct back btn...
 Screen freezes when it reaches to the homepage
+- Look into how we can use spread operator with the alertbox to avoid having to pass in default props again if they do not change.
 - Create resources interface and test upload to S3 Bucket
-- Make unit outline and unit breakdown descriptive
-- Implement reset password functionality.
-- The logout and login buttons need some addition words .
-I might resort into using a brieve sidebar menu also which is to be borrowed from the church application.
-- A must experiment on use of the tanstack table functionalities to update the card..
-I mean how will it know coz its only the elements that are changing really....
+- Add the menu button to user page for free navigateion.Persist the side bar on large screens for swift navigation.
+- Invalidate users upon a new registration via the user form

 ##### CHUNK 3

-- Add the menu button to user page for free navigateion.Persist the side bar on large screens for swift navigation.
 - Implement typescript with SWC [Weekend Project]
 - Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)[To be done after migration to typescript]
 - Tweak login to use email to login.
 - Consider verify email account while logging in to ensure true data....
-- Invalidate users upon a new registration via the user form
+- Find out means of resetting token.

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY